 Understand what inspires you to travel, what it is about travel that pushes you to explore.
 It could range from history and exploring museums to just walking through a city or enjoying the nightlife.
 As a solo traveller, you will have the luxury of being flexible with your time and chart your plans.
 Having a map of ‘things to do’ in your mind makes travel smoother.

 A huge draw of travelling solo is the opportunity to interact with the local people.
-Brush up your conversation skills and make an effort to chat with locals from varied background and age group to understand the society and life of the place you are visiting.
+Brush up your conversation skills and make an effort to chat with locals from varied backgrounds and age groups to understand the society and life of the place you are visiting.
 Staying with a family/hosts is another step towards this.
 In fact, if you strike a rapport with the host, you might just be included in their gatherings and functions.
 This is an experience no money (or MasterCard) can buy.

 Travelling alone doesn’t mean spending all your time in your own august company (that could be a tad challenging).
 It is always a good idea to connect with other solo travellers or smaller groups.
 Who knows, the conversations could be the inspiration for your next destination.
 And imagine bumping into these very travellers in some other part of the world!
 A good way to attempt this is to be part of local walking tours – they serve a dual purpose of introducing you to new people and giving you a guided tour.

 Sensory alert @ 100%

 Travelling alone provides an immense opportunity to absorb and immerse yourself in the unknown so be sure all your senses are on high alert – breath in the aromas, notice the behaviour and body language of people around, lend an ear to the different dialects and accents flowing around you.